-- Payments made after you separate from service if you will be at least age 55 in the year of the separation; - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the joint lives or joint life expectancies of you and your beneficiary); - Payments from a governmental plan made after you separate from service if you are a qualified public safety employee and you will be at least age 50 in the year of the separation; - Payments made due to disability; - Payments after your death; - Payments of ESOP dividends; - Corrective distributions of contributions that exceed tax law limitations; - Cost of life insurance paid by the Plan; - Payments made directly to the government to satisfy a federal tax levy; - Payments made under a qualified domestic relations order (QDRO); - Payments of up to \$5,000 made to you from a defined contribution plan if the payment is a qualified birth or adoption distribution; - Payments up to the amount of your deductible medical expenses (without regard to whether you itemize deductions for the taxable year); - Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days; - Payments of certain automatic enrollment contributions that you request to withdraw within 90 days of your first contribution; - Payments excepted from the additional income tax by federal legislation relating to certain emergencies and disasters; and - Phased retirement payments made to federal employees.
+- Payments made after you separate from service if you will be at least age 55 in the year of the separation; - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the joint lives or joint life expectancies of you and your beneficiary); - Payments from a governmental plan made after you separate from service if you are a qualified public safety employee and you are at least age 50 in the year of the separation; - Payments made due to disability; - Payments after your death; - Payments of ESOP dividends; - Corrective distributions of contributions that exceed tax law limitations; Cost of life insurance paid by the Plan; - Payments made directly to the government to satisfy a federal tax levy; - Payments made under a qualified domestic relations order (QDRO); - Payments of up to \$5,000 made to you from a defined contribution plan if the payment is a qualified birth or adoption distribution; - Payments up to the amount of your deductible medical expenses (without regard to whether you itemize deductions for the taxable year); - Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days: - Payments of certain automatic enrollment contributions that you request to withdraw within 90 days of your first contribution; - Payments excepted from the additional income tax by federal legislation relating to certain emergencies and disasters; - Phased retirement payments made to federal employees; - Payments from a retirement plan subject to the 401(a), 403(b) or 403(b) requirements to a qualified public safety employee who provides firefighting services (even if you are not employed in the public sector); a public safety officer, or a corrections officer, after the employee separates from service after attaining age 50, or if the employee has more than 25 years of service under the Plan; - Eligible payment from a retirement plan to an employee after the date certified by a physician that the employee has a terminal illness or physical condition that can reasonably be expected to result in death in 84 or fewer months: - Qualified disaster recovery distributions up to \$22,000 due to a federally declared disaster made after January 26, 2021, to an individual who has a principal place of abode in a qualified disaster area during the relevant disaster and sustains an economic loss because of the disaster; - Eligible payments of up to \$10,000 to a domestic abuse victim that are made within one year of the date on which the individual is a victim of domestic abuse by a spouse or domestic partner.
+This exception is available only for payments made on or after January 1, 2024; - Payment from a qualified retirement plan, other than a defined benefit plan, once per year in the amount of up to \$1,000, to an individual for emergency personal or family emergency expenses due to unforeseeable or immediate financial needs.
+This exception is available only for payments made on or after January 1, 2024; - Payments from a retirement plan subject to the 401(a), 403(b) or 403(b) requirements to an eligible participant from a pension-linked emergency savings account (PLESA).
+This exception is available only for payments made on or after January 1, 2024; and